 No matter how careful you are to at home care, regular exams and professional teeth cleanings are critical.

-Checkups involve more than a quick peek at your teeth.
+Checkups involve more than a quick peeks at your teeth.

 Caught early, these conditions are far easier to manage.